Axobot-org/Axobot/docs/articles/mute.rst

 Some may be confused by the use of the word "mute".
 When we talk about "mute" a Discord member, especially outside of a voice channel, we are talking about removing their permission to send messages.
 A muted member can therefore no longer send messages in your server, and in some cases can no longer join chat rooms or send feedback.

 This feature was first created by third party bots, using specific roles and permissions, as we will describe next.
 Later, Discord decided to integrate this feature natively, calling it "time-out".
-This is the same system you see when you click on a member of your server with the "Moderate Members" permission.
+This is the same system you see when you click on a member of your server with the "Time out Members" permission.

 But this native tool has some limitations: it is not possible to precisely manage the permissions of a muted member, for example to allow him to speak in a specific channel (sometimes used to communicate between sanctioned members and the staff).
 Also, the duration selector in Discord is quite limited, offering you only a predefined choice of durations, which may not suit you.